 So what is going on?

 It’s time to get all scientific.
 Let’s grab an xperf trace of the build so that we can analyze it more closely.
-I have batch files that are designed specifically for build tracing or you can use wprui or the tool of your choice to record a trace.
-Having recorded a trace I opened a Processes view and arranged the columns appropriately to make it easy to see the lifetimes of all compiler (cl.exe) processes.
+I recommend using UIforETW to record a trace – the default settings will be fine, or you can turn off context switch and CPU sampling call stacks to save space.
+Having recorded a trace I opened it in WPA, opened a Processes view and arranged the columns appropriately to make it easy to see the lifetimes of all compiler (cl.exe) processes.
 Let’s first look at a graph from before parallel compilation was enabled:

 Each horizontal bar represents a cl.exe process.
 I happen to know that cl.exe is single-threaded – any parallelism has to come from multiple cl.exe processes running simultaneously.
 The numbers along the bottom represent time in seconds.
 We can see that cl.exe is invoked 13 times to compile our 21 files and we can see that there is zero parallelism.